 The venue owner is happy as they have an excellent, customised promotional item to help them grow their business, and the sales rep is happy because they get an increased order from the venue.

 And the brand managers are happy because all of this has been created on a platform that uses clever rules to allow adaptation while still protecting valuable brand equity.

-This brand reports that they see sales uplift of around 26% when they use menus to promote their brands within an off-trade venue.
+This brand reports that they see sales uplift of between 26% and 150% when they use menus to promote their brands within an off-trade venue.
 And because of the simplicity of using Brandgility, the process was fast and seamless, so it was easy to do, resulting in increased take-up of the menu and promotional offer.